rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 ---
 layout: post
-title: "What is Interaction Studio and how does in drive transformative business value?"
+title: "What is Interaction Studio and how does it drive transformative business value?"
 date: 2019-11-06 00:00
 comments: true
 author: Karisa Booth